g-jaber/cavoc-proto/README.md

 - lang/ contains the interfaces used to represent the programming languages:
   * language.ml contains the various signatures to represent the core of the programming language, including the notion of abstracted values;
-  * nf.ml contains the definition of normal forms, that is parametrized wrt the type of values, evaluation contexts, function names and continuation names.
+  * nf.ml contains the definition of normal forms, that is parametrized w.r.t. the type of values, evaluation contexts, function names and continuation names.
   * interactive.ml contains the signature used to represent the focusing process that decomposes normal forms using the abstraction process of values.
   * cps.ml contains the interactive continuation-passing-style transformation of normal forms and top-level terms of a language that embeds evaluation contexts into values.
 - lts/ contains the interfaces used to represent the LTSs used to represent the interaction.